 The resident who cried wolf

-An NCBI study on alerting device effectiveness in long-term care facilities indicates that “alarm fatigue” is a major issue for caregivers, second only to the perception that such devices are “ineffective as standalone intervention.”
+An NCBI study on alerting device effectiveness in long-term care facilities indicates that “alert fatigue” is a major issue for caregivers, second only to the perception that such devices are “ineffective as standalone intervention.”

 While there’s scant hard data on the prevalence of alert misuse in senior care settings, assisted living and nursing home operators anecdotally report that around 80% of callouts turn out to be false alarms, caused by either technical malfunction or, more commonly, inappropriate use.